BPLIM/Workshops/ExternalServer/External_Server_Manual.md

      sometimes Stata *doeditor* does not 'see' the file 'batch', while it 'sees' 'batch.txt'

-8. Once the batch file is created one runs the .do file in batch mode by typing in the 'Terminal':
+8. Once the batch file is created, one runs the .do file in batch mode by typing in the 'Terminal':

     `at now -f batch.txt`